jwhite37/csc253Project/README.md

 Tools
 =============

-`Step 1` of the project will involve writing custom Python Objects to hold our processed data.
+`Step 1` of the project will involve writing custom Python Objects to hold our processed data, and making a determination as to what data these objects should hold.

 `Step 2` making use of the JSON python library and CoRoutines to parse out the data into the groupings that we're looking for.